techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Detection, response and analysis.md

 *Incident Response*
 Incident response (sometimes called cybersecurity incident response) refers to an organization’s processes and technologies for detecting and responding to cyberthreats, security breaches or cyberattacks.
 A formal incident response plan enables cybersecurity teams to limit or prevent damage.

+REcovery point objective (RPO) - How much data has been lost?

+Recovery time objective (RTO) - How long before you're back online?

+Automatic failover - the process of automatically switching your system over to another server in case the primary server(s) fail